No set of testicles is exactly the same size as another.

 - Injections.
 Injecting botulinum toxin (Botox) into your scrotum to make your testicles look bigger is an increasingly common practice.
-But because it’s a neurotoxin, injecting Botox can lead to long-term complications like blurred vision, difficulty swallowing or speaking, fatigue, and even an irregular heartbeat.
+Because it’s a neurotoxin, injecting Botox can lead to long-term complications like blurred vision, difficulty swallowing or speaking, fatigue, and even an irregular heartbeat.

 - Surgery.
 Plastic surgery procedures to tighten scrotum skin or make the sack look bigger are also becoming more common.
-But as with any surgery, there’s a chance of complications like infection, injury, or tissue death (necrosis).
+As with any surgery, there’s a chance of complications like infection, injury, or tissue death (necrosis).
 Side effects from anesthesia can include dizziness, drowsiness, or vomiting.

 It’s likely that you’ll come across no shortage of supplements that promise to help make your testicles bigger.

 Every medication you take has gone through this process.
-Supplements have not.
+Supplements haven’t.
 There’s no definitive way to know if they work, and there’s always a risk you’ll be allergic to an ingredient or get food poisoning from an unlisted substance.

 There’s a possibility that with trying to increase the size of your testicles, what you really want is to improve fertility.
 Here are some tips to help improve fertility instead:

-If you’ve tried to conceive for an extended period but still haven’t been successful, consider adopting (or even fostering) a child.
-Many children all over the world need homes, and welcoming one of these kids into a supportive, loving home can make them happier, healthier, and more successful in their own lives.
+Many children all over the world need homes and welcoming one of these kids into a supportive, loving home can make them happier, healthier, and more successful in their own lives.

-See a doctor if you’re concerned that you have a condition, such as hypogonadism, that’s causing your balls to be abnormally small.
+See a doctor if you’re concerned that you have a condition, such as hypogonadism, that’s causing your balls to be overly small.

 You should avoid any exercises or supplements meant to make your balls big.
 You might end up hurting yourself and increasing your risk of infertility by injuring tissues or blood supply to your scrotum and testicles.